Cosmicflows-4: Luminosity-Linewidth Distances to Spiral Galaxies

 \subsection{Ensemble of TFR and BTFR Sources}

 {\it Cosmicflows-4} assembles TFR distances to $12,412$ galaxies, the largest, most coherent compilation to date by this methodology.
-The most important contribution (9,967 galaxies) is the new BTFR sample discussed by \citet{2022MNRAS.511.6160K} (hereafter ``cf4").
-This new sample is compared and merged with five TFR samples: the assembly of 5,980 cases in {\it Cosmicflows-2} that itself is broken into a part (4,069) derived within our collaboration (hereafter ``cf2") and a part (3,957) emanating from the SFI++ study \citep{2007ApJS..172..599S} (hereafter ``sfi"), 2,251 galaxies discussed in {\it Cosmicflows-3} incorporating photometry from Spitzer Space Telescope images (``spitzer"), 1,715 galaxies utilizing 2MASS photometry (``2mtf") \citep{2019MNRAS.487.2061H}, and 551 extreme edge on galaxies \citep{2018MNRAS.479.3373M} (``flat").
+The most important contribution (9,967 galaxies) is the new BTFR sample discussed by \citet{2022MNRAS.511.6160K} (hereafter cf4).
+This new sample is compared and merged with five TFR samples: the assembly of 5,980 cases in {\it Cosmicflows-2} that itself is broken into a part (4,069) derived within our collaboration (hereafter cf2) and a part (3,957) emanating from the SFI++ study \citep{2007ApJS..172..599S} (hereafter sfi), 2,251 galaxies discussed in {\it Cosmicflows-3} incorporating photometry from Spitzer Space Telescope images (spitzer), 1,715 galaxies utilizing 2MASS photometry (2mtf) \citep{2019MNRAS.487.2061H}, and 551 extreme edge on galaxies \citep{2018MNRAS.479.3373M} (flat).

-Figure~\ref{fig:histv_tf} is a histogram of the run of velocities for the TF sub-samples and the full TF sample.
+Figure~\ref{fig:histv_tf} is a histogram of the run of velocities for the TF subsamples and the full TF sample.
 The distribution of the combined TF sample is displayed in supergalactic coordinates in Figure~\ref{fig:aitoff_tf}.
-The bands of high object density crossing the two supergalactic hemispheres lie in the $0<\delta<38$ declination zone accessed by Arecibo Telescope.
+The bands of high object density crossing the two supergalactic hemispheres lie in the $0<\delta<38$ decl. zone accessed by the Arecibo Telescope.

 Our analysis began with each sample alone.
 At systemic velocities above $~4,000$~\kms\ cosmic expansion velocities are expected to overwhelmingly dominate deviant velocities.
-Hence, a necessary (not sufficient) criterion a sample should satisfy is approximate constancy in the Hubble parameter for individual galaxies, $fcz_i/d_i$, averaged in velocity bins.
+Hence, a necessary (not sufficient) criterion a sample should satisfy is approximate constancy in the Hubble parameter for individual galaxies, $H_i=f_icz_i/d_i$, averaged in velocity bins.
 The results of this test for all but the most recent flat galaxy sample were presented in \citet{2020ApJ...902..145K}.
-A significant drift toward smaller $\langle H_i \rangle$ (larger derived distances) was evident in the ``2mtf" sample.
+A significant drift toward smaller $\langle H_i \rangle$ (larger derived distances) was evident in the 2mtf sample.
 An adjustment to negate this trend was introduced by \citet{2020ApJ...902..145K}, see \S 5, and is incorporated in the current work.
-The ``flat" sample passes the $\langle H_i \rangle$ constancy test.
+The flat sample passes the $\langle H_i \rangle$ constancy test.
 Note that absolute $\langle H_i \rangle$ values are not an issue at this stage; they can be (and are) different for each sample.